Cghlewis/data-mgmt-ed-research-book/_book/01-rdm.md

 1. **Journal compliance**: Depending on what journal you publish with, providing open access to the data associated with your publication may be a requirement (see PLOS ONE[@plos_one_data_nodate] as an example).
 Again, along with data sharing, comes the incentive to manage your data in a thoughtful, responsible, and organized way.

-1. **Compliance with legal and ethical mandates**: If you are required to submit your research project to the Institutional Review Board, they will monitor how you manage your data.
-They care about the welfare, rights, and privacy of research participants and will have rules for how data is managed and stored securely.
+1. **Compliance with legal and ethical mandates**: If you are required to submit your research project to the Institutional Review Board (IRB), they will monitor how you manage your data.
+The IRB is concerned with the welfare, rights, and privacy of research participants and will have rules for how data is managed and stored securely.
 Additionally your organization may have their own institutional data policies that mandate how data must be cared for and secured [@association_of_academic_health_science_libraries_institutional_2022].

-1. **Open science practices**: With a growing interest in open science practices, sharing well managed data, curated in a reproducible way is "a strong indicator to fellow researchers of rigor, trustworthiness, and transparency in scientific research" (Alston & Rick, 2021, p.2 [@alston_beginners_2021]).
-Sharing data that has been managed in a reproducible way also allows others to learn from your work, validate your results to strengthen evidence, as well as potentially catch errors in your work, preventing decisions being made based on incorrect data [@alston_beginners_2021].
+1. **Open science practices**: With a growing interest in open science practices, sharing well managed and documented data helps to build trust in the research process [@renbarger_champions_2022].
+Sharing data that is curated in a reproducible way is "a strong indicator to fellow researchers of rigor, trustworthiness, and transparency in scientific research" (Alston & Rick, 2021, p.2 [@alston_beginners_2021]).
+It also allows others to replicate and learn from your work, validate your results to strengthen evidence, as well as potentially catch errors in your work, preventing decisions being made based on incorrect data [@alston_beginners_2021].
 Well-managed data with sufficient documentation can also lead to more collaboration and greater impact as collaborators are able to access and understand your data with ease [@borghi_promoting_2022; @cowles_research_nodate; @eaker_what_2016].

 ### Personal reasons

 Even if you never plan to share your data outside of your research group, there are still many compelling reasons to manage your data in a reproducible and standardized way.

-1. **Facilitates use of your data**: Every member of your research team being able to able to find and understand the data and documentation that they need is a huge benefit.
+1. **Facilitates use of your data**: Every member of your research team being able to able to find and understand your project data and documentation is a huge benefit.
 It allows for the easy use and re-use of your data, and hastens efforts like the publication process [@markowetz_five_2015].
-Not having to search around for numbers of consented participants or asking which version of the data they should use allows your team to spend more time analyzing and writing and less time playing detective.
+Not having to search around for numbers of consented participants or asking which version of the data they should use allows your team to spend more time analyzing and less time playing detective.

-1. **Encourages validation**: Implementing reproducible data management practices encourages and allows your team to internally validate and replicate your processes to ensure your outputs are accurate.
+1. **Encourages validation**: Implementing reproducible data management practices encourages and allows your team to internally replicate and validate your processes to ensure your outputs are accurate.

 1. **Improves continuity**: Data management practices such as documentation ensures project continuity through staff turnover.
 Having developed thorough protocols allows new staff to pick up right where the former staff member left off and implement the project with fidelity [@borghi_data_2021; @cowles_research_nodate].
 Furthermore, good data management enables continuity when handing off projects to collaborators or when picking up your own projects after a long hiatus [@markowetz_five_2015].

 1. **Increases efficiency**: Documenting and automating tasks reduces duplication of efforts for repeating tasks, especially in longitudinal studies.

 1. **Reduces data curation debt**: Taking the time to implement quality data management through the entire research study reduces data curation debt caused by suboptimal data management practices [@butters_recognizing_2020].
 Having poorly managed or documented data may make your data unusable, either permanently or until errors are corrected.
-Decreasing or removing this debt reduces the time, energy, and resources spent at the end of your study scrambling to get your data up to acceptable standards.
+Decreasing or removing this debt reduces the time, energy, and resources spent possibly recollecting data or scrambling at the end of your study to get your data up to acceptable standards.

-1. **Upholds research integrity**: Errors come in many forms, from both humans and technology.
-We've seen evidence of this in the papers cited as being retracted for "unreliable data" in the blog [Retraction Watch](https://retractionwatch.com/).
+1. **Upholds research integrity**: Errors come in many forms, from both humans and technology[@kovacs_role_2021; @strand_error_nodate].
+We've seen evidence of this in the papers cited as being retracted for "unreliable data" in the blog Retraction Watch [@noauthor_retraction_nodate].
 Implementing quality control procedures reduces the chances of errors occurring and allows you to have confidence in your data.
 Without implementing these practices, your research findings could include extra noise, missing data, or erroneous or misleading results.

 1. **Improves data security**: Quality data management practices reduce the risk of lost or stolen data, the risk of data becoming corrupted or inaccessible, and the risk of breaking confidentiality agreements.